practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/05 - web programming/05d - TypeScript on Bun and Deno runtimes/README.md

 <br/>

-## Microbenchmark program in TypeScript: execution speeds on Bun, Deno and node.js diagram
+## Microbenchmark program in TypeScript: execution speeds on Bun, Deno and node.js

-Here also combined with the result of TypeScript on node.js from [Why is the TypeScript variant slower than the equivalent JavaScript variant?](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/05%20-%20web%20programming/05a%20-%20web%20languages%20on%20node.js%2C%20WebAssembly%20and%20Wasmtime#why-is-the-typescript-variant-slower-than-the-equivalent-javascript-variant):
+Above results, here also combined with the result of TypeScript on node.js from [Why is the TypeScript variant slower than the equivalent JavaScript variant?](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/05%20-%20web%20programming/05a%20-%20web%20languages%20on%20node.js%2C%20WebAssembly%20and%20Wasmtime#why-is-the-typescript-variant-slower-than-the-equivalent-javascript-variant):

 ![plot](./mean_stddev_err_whiskers -- web programming, TypeScript.png)